Kitware/pybsm/docs/review_process.rst

 Open
 ^^^^
-Indicates that a MR is ready for review and that the submitter of the MR thinks that the branch is ready to be merged.
+Indicates that an MR is ready for review and that the submitter of the MR thinks that the branch is ready to be merged.
 If a review is received that requests substantial changes to the contributed content, effectively returning the task at hand into a "development" phase, the